Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

    Navigate to the `ALFRESCO_HOME/amps` directory and copy the following amps there:
    `claims-platform-3.5.amp`

-   This amp can be found in the `alfresco-content-accelerator-claims-accelerator` distribution zip under `Alfresco Artifacts` folder.
+   This AMP can be found in the `alfresco-content-accelerator-claims-accelerator` distribution zip under `Alfresco Artifacts` folder.

 1. (HR ONLY) This step is only required if installing the HR Content Accelerator solution: